josharian/tstruct/readme.md

 To request that tstruct ignore a struct field, add the struct tag `tstruct:"-"` to it.

+To require that a value for struct field be explicitly provided, add the struct tag `tstruct:"+"` to it.

 If you need to construct an unusual type from a template, there's a magic method: `TStructSet`.
 To use it, declare a type that has that method on a pointer receiver.
 It can accept any number of args, which will be passed directly from the template args.
 In the method, set the value according to the args.

 Example: